 As you drive on Indiana’s interstates, you are probably well aware of the thousands of massive semi-trucks that cross our state on a daily basis.
 You might have even seen the devastating aftermath of crashes involving big rigs around Indianapolis on I-70 or I-65.
 But these trucks can also cause crashes on our rural roads, cities, and towns as they pick up and deliver goods to local businesses and warehouses.
 Our Indianapolis truck accident attorney takes a look at the causes of semi-truck crashes off the highway and what you should do to protect your recovery if you are injured in one.

-How Semi-Truck Crashes Happen on Indiana Local Roads
+How Truck Accidents Happen on Indiana Local Roads

 - Get lost.
 Truckers are sent to new destinations every day.
 As they use GPS systems to guide them, their attention is taken from the road in front of them.
 In an unfamiliar area, this can lead to disastrous consequences.
 As a trucker navigates unfamiliar downtown streets, they could make a wrong turn, stop suddenly, or run a stop sign, causing a crash.

 - Make wide turns.
 Trucks must swing out to the left before making a right turn.
 In a congested downtown area where cars might not be expecting this maneuver, it could cause a crash—even a pile-up—at an intersection.